morne-oconnor/PhoneBookApplication/ReadMe.md

+This Project is written in .NET CORE
-This solution was written in the following languages:
+The project was written in the following languages:
 HTML
 CSS
 Javascript